ietf-teep/architecture/draft-ietf-teep-architecture.md

 Broker, which is a software component that bridges communication between a TAM and a TEE.
 Furthermore the Broker communicates with a Agent inside a TEE that is responsible to process TAM requests.
-The Broker in REE does not need to know the actual content of messages except for the TEE routing information.
+The Broker in the REE does not need to know the actual content of messages except for the TEE routing information.

 # Keys and Certificate Types